 These could suggest cancer, but are not diagnostic.
 Bring such signs to your doctor's attention for further evaluation.

-Following are summary results from 2013 - 2016.
-This information will be updated annually.
-Preventive screenings for 2017 are still in the process of being planned.
+Following are summary results from 2013 - 2017.
+This information is updated annually.
 Be sure to check the Events Calendar regularly to learn more about community outreach and screening opportunities available at IU Health West Hospital.